The Chart for dMY Technology Group Inc. III (DMYI) Is Flashing Mixed Signals

 dMY Technology Group Inc. III (NYSE:DMYI) went up by 0.40% from its latest closing price compared to the recent 1-year high of $15.39.
-The company’s stock price has collected -0.20% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that Accenture and IonQ Collaborate to Accelerate Quantum Computing Into the Enterprise
+The company’s stock price has collected 0.50% of gains in the last five trading sessions.
+Press Release reported 1 hour ago that IonQ and Fidelity Center for Applied Technology Demonstrate Quantum Machine Learning for Finance on IonQ Quantum Computers

 Is It Worth Investing in dMY Technology Group Inc. III (NYSE :DMYI) Right Now?